ramziosta/publication/emilie_pons/README.md

 3- Also for Video and Youtube?
 Linked ?
 4- Articles and Posts?
 They are available on other websites.
 Should I use Cards to display a pic and a bit af info and link to an outside source?

-I am not sure if these approaches are personal preference or is there a best pracice apporach to setting thge app up?
+I am not sure if these approaches are personal preference or is there a best pracice apporach to setting the app up?